-In the Lockout position, the guns and the gun movers are disabled.
+In the Lockout position, the guns cannot be triggered and the in/out positioners and reciprocators cannot be moved.
 Use this position when working inside the booth.
+The lockout can be overridden for the in/out positioners and reciprocators from their configuration screens.